temesghentekeste/css-linter/README.md

 - change directory to the root of the project (cd into the project folder)
 - from terminal run the command `rspec`
 - to run a specific test `rspec ./spec/space_scan_spec.rb:70` (here 104 is the line number of the method)

-- result should be similar to:
+Result should be similar to:
 <h4>SpaceScanner</h4>
 <h4>#space_before_curly_bracket_scan</h4>
   <li>should return nil if there is a space before the opening curly bracket.</li>